-1. DOE National Laboratories
+1. DOE/NNSA National Laboratories

-DOE National Laboratories are eligible to submit applications under this FOA.
-If recommended for funding as a lead applicant, funding will be provided through the DOE Field-Work Proposal System.
+DOE/NNSA National Laboratories are not eligible to submit applications under this FOA but may be proposed as subawards under another organization's application.
 If recommended for funding as a proposed subawardee, the value of the proposed subaward will be removed from the prime applicant's award and will be provided to the laboratory through the DOE Field-Work Proposal System.
 Additional instructions for securing authorization from the cognizant Contracting Officer are found in Section VIII of this FOA.